Choosing a Horse for Equine Therapy

 Because each student works with the same horse for their entire time at Shepherd’s Hill Academy, it is essential to choose the right horse.
 The student is permitted to choose a horse at the beginning of their time in the program.
 While working with a horse is often rewarding, it is not without challenges and frustrations.
 Teens may be tempted to “throw in the towel” or quickly give up when things don’t go their way.
 The consistency and perseverance of the students help them to learn and understand the importance in investing in real-life relationships and the hard work that often goes with establishing healthy relationships built on a foundation of honesty and trust.
 Here’s how students are introduced to and choose their horses in our program.

 Upon entering the Equine Program for the first time, a student will be given the Shepherds Hill Equine Relationship Therapy (ERT) Notebook.
 This notebook will be the student’s guide to the program, giving them insight into the temperaments and “social cues” of the horse they will be working with.

 When a student begins the ERT program, they are introduced to all the available horses.
 The student is then allowed to choose the horse that stands out to them.
-This horse will be “theirs” for the duration of their time at Shepherds Hill Academy.
+This horse will be “theirs” for the duration of their time at Shepherd’s Hill Academy.

 Some students will instead choose their horse based on their color, unique markings, or other physical features.
 The choice the student makes will tell our Equine Therapists even more about the personality of the child.
-In fact, some students even choose horses with similar attributes to themselves and do not even realize it!
+In fact, some students even choose horses with similar attributes to themselves or a key person in their life and do not even realize it!